fbpx

 In general Industrial IoT devices acquire and analyse data from connected equipment and eventually other critical local sensor data.
 The aim is to leave the hard work of analysing all incoming data for interesting trends and limits and offer a uniform access to work with data and catch potential problems before they may influence the production yield.

 Security in terms of IoT is far from trivial and initially very few clients would dare to connect any part of a process to the internet, as it was considered a risk (for good reasons).
-As of 2021 solid industrial safety protocols and secure application standards are in place, making homebanking and similar applications as safe as it gets on the internet.
+Today solid industrial safety protocols and secure application standards are in place.

-Q-Interline uses an up-to-date advanced technology to connect the analyzers to the AnalyticTrust server making it safe and secure, still offering the client the benefits of working from a browser.
+Q-Interline uses an up-to-date advanced technology to connect the analysers to the AnalyticTrust server making it safe and secure, still offering the client the benefits of working from a browser.

 The connection technology